IDScanNet/Java-Parsing-SDK-Sample/README.md

 ﻿# ID Parser Library for Java
 This project demonstrates how to use **ID Parser library for Java** from [IDScan.net](https://idscan.net/).
+This SDK requires a license.json file from IDScan.net.
+Please contact sales@idscan.net if needing a license.
 ## Installation

 ### Eclipse